-Principles and processes underlying current and evolving programs of mathematics instruction in elementary schools grades K-8; the system of whole numbers, integers, rational numbers, and irrationals.
+Principles and processes underlying current and evolving programs of mathematics instruction in elementary schools grades K-8; geometry and measurement; statistics and probability.

 1. COURSE GOALS

 - 1.1 Understand the mathematical concepts listed in the Course Description. - 1.2 Understand how key mathematical concepts are vital to the successful teaching of grades K-8 in order to meet the standards set forth by the National Council of Teachers of Mathematics.